facebookresearch/BenchMARL/examples/extending/task/README.md

 # Creating a new task

 In the following we will see how to:
-- Creating new tasks from a new environment
+- Create new tasks from a new environment
-- Creating new tasks from an existing environment
+- Create new tasks from an existing environment

 ## Creating new tasks from a new environment